 Asian Americans and Pacific Islanders are a diverse group with many different cultures, languages and customs and a deep sense of history that honors family and community.
 Some people in these groups may be at increased risk for certain health conditions, such as lactose intolerance, osteoporosis and lupus.
 Help us educate these communities about conditions that can affect them by sharing health resources in their preferred language.
-Please visit the NIAMS Asian-Languages Publications portal to access downloadable materials in Chinese, Korean and Vietnamese.
+Please visit the NIAMS Asian-Languages Resources portal to access downloadable materials in Chinese, Korean and Vietnamese.

 National Men’s Health Month is an opportunity to raise awareness of health problems that affect men and boys and encourage them to seek regular medical advice and early treatment for disease and injury.

 Check out our Health Information for Men page for resources to help men stay healthy and manage conditions that affect their bones, joints, muscles and skin.

 The NIAMS is adding two new Asian-language titles to its popular series “Health Information Basics.”
 The new publications will be available online in Chinese, Korean and Vietnamese this summer.
 The titles will present basic information about lupus and arthritis in a simple, easy-to-read format with eye-catching images.

 To explore these and other NIAMS resources, please visit the NIAMS Publications Catalog online, contact the NIAMS Information Clearinghouse toll free at 877-226-4267 (TTY: 301-565-2966) or email NIAMSinfo@mail.nih.gov.

 The National Institute on Minority Health and Health Disparities (NIMHD) has a new resource for people who work with health disparity populations with limited English proficiency—the Language Access Portal (LAP).